microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy2.md

 🎆 **Congratulations** 🎆

----

-You can now use the direction buttons to move your space plane and press **Ⓐ** to lauch projectiles!
+You can now earn points by sending information to satellites!

 ~hint How do I share my project?💡